OriginFinancial/frontend-take-home-assignment/README.md

 ```

 ## Instructions
-1. We added a project structure (build system with react, redux, styled components and typescript) to not waste your time.
-We want to see your coding skills, focus on that.
+1. We added a project structure (build system with react, redux, jest, styled components and typescript) to not waste your time.
+But feel free to change the stack as is more confortable to you.
 2. Develop the pages according to designed mockups.
 3. Take care about our business rules.
-4. You have jest (testing library) available for you in the project.
-We care a lot about testing our codebase.
+4. We care a lot about testing our codebase.
 Make sure to test your application somehow.